 The Mixed Income Rental Building is complete.
 The building received its Certificate of Occupancy in December 2008.
 Of the 33 low-income units, all tenants have moved in.
 Of the 44 middle-income units, all tenants have moved in.
 LMDC is working with HPD on developing a process to comply with the 30 year monitoring requirements for the project as outlined in the Subrecipient Agreement.
-A final invoice was submitted for the project.
-The invoice was reviewed and will be paid in the next quarter.
+A final invoice was submitted for the project and paid on June 30, 2010.
+All activities as described in the subrecipient agreement have been completes and HPD has been reimbursed for the full amount of the grant.